lsst-sqre/phalanx/docs/developers/write-a-helm-chart.rst

 .. prompt:: bash

-   phalanx application create <application> <starter> --description <description>
+   phalanx application create <application>

 Replace ``<application>`` with the name of your new application, which will double as the name of the Helm chart.

-Replace ``<description>`` with a **short** description of the application.
-Keep it succinct, ideally just a few words, and do not add a period at the end.

-Replace ``<starter>`` with the name of the Helm chart starter to use.
-This is a template that is used to create the initial Helm chart.
+By default, this will create a Helm chart for a FastAPI web service.
+Use the ``--starter`` flag to specify a different Helm chart starter.
 There are two options:

 web-service